chrisdone-archive/webshow/README.md

 # webshow

-Run `webshow` in a directory and get pretty browsing.
+Run `webshow` of a directory and get pretty browsing of the data structure.

 ## Usage

-Supports only Haskell Show values at the moment.
+Supports only Haskell `Show` values at the moment.

 ```
 Usage: webshow [--version] [--help] [-p|--port ARG] [-d|--directory ARG]